 The State of Nebraska, Department of Economic Development received the prestigious Sterling Achievement Award for Community Development from the Council of State Community Development Agencies (COSCDA) in Washington, D.C. in October and presented the award to City Impact this week.
 On hand to present the award were Governor Pete Ricketts and Lincoln Mayor Chris Beutler.
 The award highlighted a project that included two significant revitalization efforts.
 The first was a collaborative housing project between the housing developer Excel Development, the Nebraska Investment Finance Authority (NIFA), DED, and several other partners.
 The second was construction of the 24,000 sq. ft.
 City Impact Center, which was built entirely through private donations.

 “We are very grateful and honored to accept this award on behalf of our supporters and many community partners who came together to make this development possible.
 Now we are looking forward to seeing this new City Impact Center, park, and neighborhood as place to develop the talents and strengths of the youth and families who will make an even greater impact in our city and beyond,” said Brad Bryan, Co-Founder / Co-Executive Director, City Impact.

-“I congratulate DED and City Impact for their dedication and concerted efforts to create strong public-private relationships that help improve the lives of Nebraskans through community development and outreach,” said Governor Pete Ricketts.
+“I congratulate DED, City Impact, and Excel Development for their dedication and concerted efforts to create strong public-private relationships that help improve the lives of Nebraskans through community development and outreach,” said Governor Pete Ricketts.